lowdrant/rdiv/README.md

 ### The Steps
 1. Compute the divider resistor ratio, `k`
 2. Constrain the resistor ratio to \(0,10\] using `log10`.
-3. Compute the absolute error ratio error matrix, `d = rtable*k-rtable.T`
+3. Compute the error ratio error matrix, `d = rtable*k-rtable.T`
 4. Only look at the upper triangular portion of `d`
+5. Ignore
-5. Construct the "best column" - for each row, find the column with least error (N sorts of N<100 floats)
+6. Construct the "best column" - for each row, find the column with least error (N sorts of N<100 floats)
-6. Find the "best row" - the row with least error in the "best column"
+7. Find the "best row" - the row with least error in the "best column"
-7. The best column index gives R1, and the best row index gives R2
+8. The best column index gives R1, and the best row index gives R2
-8. Scale R1 by the the original `k` order of magnitude
+9. Scale R1 by the the original `k` order of magnitude
-9. Print R1,R2
+10. Print R1,R2

 ### The Math
 Claim: Consider a solved resistor ratio pair, R1 and R2.
 In implementation and in theory, if the ratio is multiplied by 10, the optimal R2 stays constant, and the optimal R1 is multiplied by 10.